swiftlang/swift-evolution/proposals/0NNN-unstructured-task-error-handling.md

 ## Introduction

-This proposal modifies the API of `Task` to adopt typed throws and makes it more difficult to ignore thrown errors accidentially.
+This proposal modifies the API of `Task` to adopt typed throws and makes it more difficult to ignore thrown errors accidentally.

 ## Motivation